Compact-bounded topological groups: R-weakly compact-bounded subsets

 If we want to know when the $r$-weakly compact-bounded subsets of a paratopological group coincide with the $C$-compact subsets, we have the class of weakly $\omega$-admissible paratopological groups (\cite{XY}) that answer this question.
 By Theorem 3.20 in \cite{XY} and Corollary \ref{eqwr} the next fact is immediate:

-\begin{prop} Let G be a weakly regular paratopological group.
+\begin{prop} Let G be a paratopological group.
 If G is weakly $\omega$-admissible, then the following conditions are equivalent for a k-space subset A of G: \begin{enumerate} \item A is $r$-weakly compact-bounded in G;

 \item A is strongly r-pseudocompact in G;

 \item A is r-pseudocompact in G;

 \item A is C-compact in G.